satheeshpolu/backend-application/README.md

   ...
 ]
 ```
-Initially there is not data:
+# Initially there is no data:
 ![Get All Notes Response](./src/assets/REST-API-getAll.png)

 ---